 V or V. O: Vegan options

 A small hole-in-a-wall cafe, serving speciality coffee.
 Offering great coffee for a reasonable price.
-They have soy and almond milk as an alternative.
-A matcha latte will cost ¥520.
+They have soy and almond milk as alternatives.

 Open: 9:00-19:00 Monday to Friday | 10:00-18:00 Saturday and Sunday